galaxyproject/galaxy-hub/content/news/2024-11-04-biohackathon/index.md

 # Fun time

-And we had an overall great time joining the sport events, wine tasting and amazing food !
+And we had an overall great time joining the sports events, wine tasting and amazing food!